 Drugs, medical devices, cosmetics and other medical or medicine-related products, including computer programs, are primarily regulated by the Act on Securing Quality, Efficacy and Safety of Pharmaceuticals, Medical Devices, etc. (the PMD Act).
 Supplemental information regarding pharmaceutical regulations is provided in cabinet orders and ministerial orders relating to the PMD Act, as well as in other related administrative orders, notifications and guidelines.

-In order to manufacture, import and market medical products, the following are required in terms of licences and approvals: marketing business licences; manufacturing business licences (or manufacturing business registration, in the case of medical devices); accreditation as a foreign manufacturer, for products manufactured outside Japan; and marketing authorisation, required for each medical product.
+In order to manufacture, import and/or market medical products, the following conditions are required in terms of licences and approvals: marketing business licences; manufacturing business licences (or manufacturing business registration, in the case of medical devices); accreditation as a foreign manufacturer, for products manufactured outside Japan; and marketing authorisation, required for each medical product.

 II THE REGULATORY REGIME

 Medical products subject to the PMD Act6 are categorised into the following five product categories: